 Typically when a computer boots, the host firmware will look for a bootloader on a bootable device.
 The bootloader will load the kernel and pass control of the system to it.
 The kernel gets control, does it’s own startup shenanigans and looks for a program to run as the primary (init) userspace process (PID 1)

-In most Linux distributions, this init process can be a SysV style init process, SystemD, Upstart or Upstart.
+In most Linux distributions, this init process can be a SysV style init process, SystemD, Upstart or OpenRC.
 In this case, it’s going to be a looping hello world program.
 I compile it with

 -static so that libraries are staticly linked